Apollo Global Management, Inc. 7.625% Fixed-Rate Resettable Junior Subordinated Notes due 2053 research snapshot

 DimensionConclusionConfidence

-Business qualityAPOS is a claim on Apollo Global Management, whose March 31, 2026 AUM was $1.03 trillion across credit and equity strategies.
+Business qualityAPOS is a claim on Apollo Global Management, whose March 31, 2026 AUM was approximately $1.03 trillion across credit and equity strategies.
 It is not an ownership claim on that growth.High

 MoatApollo's origination scale, institutional relationships, and Athene retirement-services platform support issuer quality, but they do not remove APOS subordination or note-specific call risk.Medium-high